 Summer is everyone’s favorite time to getaway on the weekends.
 And if you happen to live in New York, Philly or DC, the Pocono Mountains make for the perfect weekend escape.
 Once you get out of the DC traffic it’s a pretty straight shot up a scenic route.
 While they have recently rebranded themselves as a family destination and solidified their spot as one by opening two new waterparks, there’s something there for everyone.
 Especially if you love outdoor adventure.
+The US has some amazing sites to go and see, you can go on Dreamland Tours and hike through the Utah canyons, really experience what America has to offer.

 THE CHATEAU RESORT